China rejects U.S. criticism of military drills in S.China Sea

 The Pentagon said in a statement on Thursday that conducting military exercises over disputed territory in the South China Sea was "counter-productive to efforts at easing tensions and maintaining stability".
 China announced last week it had scheduled five days of drills starting July 1 near the Paracel Islands, which are claimed by both Vietnam and China.

+Philippine Foreign Affairs Secretary Teodoro Locsin warned China on Friday "it will be met with the severest response, diplomatic and whatever else is appropriate" should the exercises spill over to Philippine territory.
+"To be sure, China is just as entitled, as any other power, to invoke freedom of navigation in its military exercises.
+But that freedom, it bears reminding, requires a straight and uninterrupted voyage," Locsin said.

-Chinese foreign ministry spokesman Zhao Lijian asked about the Pentagon's comments during a daily briefing in Beijing, said the military exercises are within the scope of China's sovereignty, and said that certain "non-regional countries" conducting military exercises in the South China Sea are affecting the region's stability.
-Zhao did not name any countries, but the U.S. has conducted multiple freedom of navigation operations by sending its warships through the area to assert the freedom of access to international waterways.
+Chinese foreign ministry spokesman Zhao Lijian, asked about the Pentagon's comments during a daily briefing in Beijing, said the military exercises are within the scope of China's sovereignty and said that certain "non-regional countries" conducting military exercises in the South China Sea are affecting the region's stability.
+Zhao did not name any countries, but the United States has conducted multiple freedom of navigation operations by sending its warships through the area to assert the freedom of access to international waterways.

 ALSO READ